 How many visits can Hatfield Forest carry?

-As part of Every Step Counts, Footprint Ecology, an ecological consultancy were commissioned by the National Trust as Hatfield Forest is showing severe signs in winter of being over-capacity in terms of visitor traffic, and is currently registered as ‘Unfavourable, Recovering’ by Natural England after their condition survey.
+Hatfield Forest is showing severe signs in winter of being over-capacity in terms of visitor traffic, and is currently registered as ‘Unfavourable, Recovering’ by Natural England, after their condition survey.
+As part of Every Step Counts, we commissioned the ecological consultancy, Footprint Ecology, to carry out a Visitor Survey.

-A survey was undertaken of visitors to Hatfield Forest over the winter period of 2017-18.
+Surveys were undertaken of visitors to Hatfield Forest over the winter period of 2017-18 and Summer 2018.
 Interview data was gathered and analysed to provide evidence on visitor origins, attitudes and behaviour.
-Extrapolations were made, within the limits of the available winter-only data, to gauge how overall numbers of visits may compare with numbers of individual visitors.
-The zone of influence from which Hatfield Forest is currently drawing most of its visitors was calculated (based solely on winter-derived data), and compared with future residential housing figures to gauge the likely impact of rising housing levels on visitor numbers.
+Extrapolations were made, within the limits of the available data, to gauge how overall numbers of visits may compare with numbers of individual visitors.
+The 'Zone of Influence', from which Hatfield Forest is currently drawing 75% of its visitors was calculated as 14.6km, and then compared with future residential housing figures to gauge the likely impact of rising housing levels on visitor numbers.
 Based on these findings and observations of the Forest, guidance is offered on how the current severe impact of visitors may be managed in the future.

-The survey was carried out across five survey points and a total of 104 survey hours over 13 days between late December 2017 and mid-February 2018.
+The survey was carried out across six survey points and a total of 208 survey hours.
+This was undertaken over 13 days between late December 2017 and mid-February 2018 and 104 hours Summer 2018 between August and September.

 Some excerpts from the visitor survey

-Purpose of and reasons for visits - Nearly 50% of interviewees were walking dogs.
+Purpose of and reasons for visits - 43% of interviewees were walking dogs.
 Closeness to home, rural/wild feel, and variety of scenery were the primary reasons for visits.

-Frequency of visit - 50% of those interviewed were very frequent users of the site - 25% daily/most days & 25% up to three times per week.
+Frequency of visit - Overall, 40% were frequent users of the site.
+In winter, 50% of those interviewed were very frequent users of the site - 25% daily/most days & 25% up to three times per week.

-Perceptions of site value - 91% gave a maximum score for greenspace, then wildlife and historical value were of lesser importance.
+Perceptions of site value - 92% gave a maximum score for greenspace, then 86% for wildlife value and 64% for historical value.

-Origin of visitors - of those who provided post code data, in winter 75% of our visitors came from within 10.4km.
+Origin of visitors - overall, of those who provided post code data, 75% of our visitors came from within 14.6km which gives us our Zone of Influence (which has been adopted by Natural England).

 Housing development impact